Office of Admissions and Financial Aid

 Technical Standards for Admissions

-The faculty of the Perelman School of Medicine has assumed the responsibility to educate students as undifferentiated general physicians able to undertake further education in the specialty of their choice.
+The faculty has assumed the responsibility to educate students as undifferentiated general physicians able to undertake further education in the specialty of their choice.
 Therefore, graduates must exhibit the knowledge and skills to function independently in a broad variety of clinical situations and to render a wide spectrum of patient care.

 The foundation of knowledge in the Biomedical Sciences is delivered in a modular form over fourteen months.
 In this "basic science" portion of the curriculum all students must possess the abilities and skills to observe, understand, integrate, and communicate material presented in various formats, including: lectures, laboratories, patient interviews and videotape presentations, computer programs and simulations, and small group discussions.
 In order to dissect the human body and to perform gross and microscopic examinations of normal and abnormal human specimens, it is necessary to possess certain abilities and skills which include (but are not limited to) sensory, motor, emotional, and intellectual abilities and skills.
 We feel these skills and abilities are essential to performing in these courses in a competent manner.
 The University has established a policy that governs individuals with disabilities who are concerned they may not be able to fully participate in these courses.